WHY CARDBOARD ROCKETSHIPS?

 In the beginning, I struggled with eCommerce.
 I had to build the sites, find the suppliers, and do the SEO and PPC.
 I found success, but it never felt like I was really connecting with my customers.
 That was until my two life passions crossed paths.

-I've been telling stories since I was 12 years old.
-In fifth grade I was required to do a creative storytelling test through the State of Oklahoma and I fell in love.
-Shortly there after, I was watching a movie and noticed the phrase "written by" in the end credits.
+I've been telling stories since I was 12 years old, when I was required to take a creative storytelling test through the State of Oklahoma.
+I fell in love.
+Shortly afterwards, I was watching a movie and noticed the phrase "written by" in the end credits.
 That's when I knew exactly what I wanted to do.
 In 2013 I was offered a scholarship to attend film school as a Robert Redford scholar.

 I've lived in Los Angeles since 2016 where I've worked on productions for TruTV & YouTube Premium as well as managing SEO initiatives for major brands including Kodiak Cakes, Discount Tire, and even The City of Savannah, Georgia.